ChannelerH/video-to-text/docs/email-feedback-system.md

 Hi [Name],

-You're not just a user - you're an investor in Textuno's future.
+You're not just a user - you're an investor in Harku's future.

 [Same questions but with different framing]